jkingharman/grey-api/README.md

 # Grey API

 __WIP__.
-A Grape-based API returning data on London skate spots.
+A [Grape-based](http://www.ruby-grape.org) API returning data on London skate spots.
 It will serve an Expo-based React Native app eventually.

-You can explore the API by via the [Swagger demo](https://petstore.swagger.io/#/).
+You can explore the API via the [Swagger demo](https://petstore.swagger.io/#/).
 Point the demo to: https://grey-api.herokuapp.com/swagger_doc

 ## What's it do? ##